 After realizing my interest in astrophysics and cosmology, joined the applied physics department at my own institute for a project under the supervision of a professor.
 After spending the whole year realized that it’s not my cup of tea because of lots of data analysis work involved in astrophysics.
-Later on, I explored my second area of interest that is Quantum Technology and continuing the same.
+Later on, I explored my second area of interest which is Quantum Technology and continued the same.
 At the end of the first year, I thought let’s see if some student chapter can help me in building the profile but found it useless.
-This was the time when I thought to found an own research organization and finally with 4 other students founded a research group named Bose.X (https://www.bosex.org/about-us
+This was the time when I thought to found my own research organization and finally along with 4 other students founded a research group named Bose.X (https://www.bosex.org/about-us

 Bose.X – It is an independent scientific research group where people collaborate, learn and grow together to help them in scientific endeavors.
-It was founded in 2018 by me and Shashwat Singh (third-year mechanical undergraduate at SVNIT).
+It was founded in 2018 by me and Shashwat Singh (a third-year mechanical undergraduate at SVNIT).
 It provides proper training for research which can be turned into innovation and later on techniques for scaling the ideas, along with this framing India’s educational policy and building a think tank through which they can prepare themselves to tackle future challenges.
 Students of different disciplines who want to do research in any field, but are unable to find proper guidance or suitable background for the same.
 This group binds such people together and provides all information about conferences, essays, and competitions that are being held every year to encourage young researchers.
 In this way overall development of an individual takes place.
-Currently, our major research work is focused on different emerging technologies and fundamental physical problems like Quantum Engineering, Nanoscience and Renewable Energy, etc. Its long-term vision is to provide training for research, innovation, and commercialization (TRIAC), and ultimately work for creating multiple Satyendra Nath Bose and C V Raman-like scientists for India as the name of the group indicates. (https://www.bosex.org/about-us
+Currently, our major research work is focused on different emerging technologies and fundamental physical problems like Quantum Engineering, Nanoscience, Renewable Energy, etc. Its long-term vision is to provide training for research, innovation, and commercialization (TRIAC), and ultimately work for creating multiple Satyendra Nath Bose and C V Raman-like scientists for India as the name of the group indicates. (https://www.bosex.org/about-us

 For my research papers, you can google the full name.